-- It is paid in installments over a period of 10 years or more: - It is paid in installments over your life expectancy (or joint life expectancy of you and your beneficiary); or - It is a hardship withdrawal.
+- It is paid in the form of a joint and survivor annuity or single life annuity; - It is paid in installments over a period of 10 years or more; - It is paid in installments over your life expectancy (or joint life expectancy of you and your beneficiary); or - It is a hardship withdrawal.

-In addition, beginning in the year you reach $70\frac{1}{2}$ or retire (whichever is later), a certain portion of your payment cannot be rolled over because it is a "required minimum payment" that must be paid to you.
+In addition, beginning in the year you reach 701⁄2 or retire (whichever is later), a certain portion of your payment cannot be rolled over because it is a "required minimum payment" that must be paid to you.